mne-tools/mne-testing-data/README.md

 4. Once your PR is merged, ask a maintainer to cut a new release of the testing data, e.g. 0.53.

-5. In MNE, update `mne/datasets/utils.py` to:
+5. In MNE, update `mne/datasets/config.py` to:

-   1. Change the `'testing'` value in the `releases` dict in `mne/datasets/utils.py` to the new version.
+   1. Change the `'testing'` value in the `RELEASES` dict in `mne/datasets/config.py` to the new version.

    2. Set the new hash.
 This can be easily done by either: